-Learning at Uppsala University
+Learning at the Uppsala University

-Exploring this Swedish institutionThe University is located a short walk from Uppsala Castle making it a perfect way to catch two attractions in a day.
-It comprises several properties, including the university library, hospital and many botanical gardens.
+The university is a short walk from Uppsala Castle, which makes it possible to see two sights on one and the same day.
+The university consists of several different properties, including a university library, hospital and botanical gardens.